corytodd/DSM-Webhook/README.md

 # Synology Webhook Receiver

-A bit of blue to turn Synology events into Gitea issues.
+A bit of glue to turn Synology events into Gitea issues.

 ## DSM Setup